CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Every command fails with `command not found`.
+???+ question "Every command fails with `command not found`.
 How to trace the source of the error and resolve it?"

     Likely, the `PATH` environment variable has been overwritten or cleared.